Broken into Pieces: ATLAS and Aliqa Uma as One Single Stream: INTRODUCTION

 \section{INTRODUCTION}

-Testing the existence of low-mass $(\lesssim10^7\,\rm M_\odot)$ dark matter subhalos places strong constraints on the particle nature of dark matter \citep[e.g.,][]{BuckleyPeter2018}.
-In the currently preferred cosmological model of Lambda cold dark matter (CDM), structure formation is hierarchical.
-Dark matter clumps to form first smallest halos which then merge into massive ones \citep[e.g.,][]{springel2008}.
-These dark matter halos are predicted to have subhalos, with subhalos hosting their own sub-subhalos down to the scale of the ``minimum" mass set by the particle nature of dark matter.
-For example, calculations of the matter power spectrum associated with the popular CDM candidate ``weakly interacting massive particle” (WIMP) imply that the minimum mass of self-bound structures could be as small as an earth mass \citep{Hofmann:2001bi, Green2004, Diemand2005}.
+Searching for the lowest-mass dark matter subhalos is a clear way to differentiate between different dark matter models \citep[e.g.,][]{BuckleyPeter2018}.
+The currently preferred cosmological model -- Lambda Cold Dark Matter ($\Lambda$CDM) -- predicts the existence of low-mass dark matter halos down to a ``minimum mass'' as small as $3 \times 10^{-6}\, \mathrm{M}_\odot$ \citep{Hofmann:2001bi, Green2004, Diemand2005}.
 Most alternative dark matter models behave like CDM on large scales, but produce different minimum dark matter halo masses.
-For example, warm dark matter (WDM) particle is less massive ($m\sim\rm\, keV$) than the CDM particle ($m\gtrsim10\rm\, GeV$).
-The corresponding free-streaming scale of WDM erases fluctuations at the smallest scale and therefore the minimum halo mass becomes larger.
-The fuzzy dark matter model \citep[e.g.,][]{hu2000} posits an ultra-light dark matter particle ($m\sim10^{-22}\rm\, eV$) that the wave nature of dark matter particle becomes important, which prevents the formation of halos less massive than $\sim4\times 10^7 M_\odot$\citep{hui2017}.
+For example, warm dark matter models with particle masses at a few keV sharply suppresses halos below a mass of $10^8 \mathrm{M}_\odot$\citep{Bullock2017araa}.
+Similarly, fuzzy dark matter models with an ultra-light dark matter particle mass of $\sim 10^{-22} {\rm eV}$ have a minimum subhalo mass of $\sim 10^7 \mathrm{M}_\odot$ \citep{hui2017}.

 The lowest-mass dark matter halos are currently found through observations of the lowest \emph{stellar} mass galaxies, which appear to live in $10^{8{-}9}\,\rm M_\odot$ halos \citep[e.g.,][]{Koposov:2009,Jethwa:2018, Kim2018, Newton2018, Nadler2019, Nadler:2020}.
 This matches theoretical expectations that baryonic effects like supernova feedback and reionization prevent star formation in halos below this scale \citep[e.g.,][]{Bullock2001}.
 Thus, one of the possible ways to probe dark matter halos at $\lesssim10^7\,\rm M_\odot$ is to observe the effects of star-free \emph{dark subhalos} on matter with which they interact \citep[e.g.,][]{Johnston:2002}.
 In a smooth gravitational potential, stellar streams formed by tidal disruption of globular clusters \citep[e.g.,][]{Dehnen2004AJ....127.2753D} would stretch into coherent mostly smooth bands on the sky \citep{Kupper:2010}.
 However, a dark subhalo impacting the stream disturbs the smooth stream, forming gaps and wiggles \citep[e.g.,][]{2008ApJ...681...40S, Yoon:2011, Carlberg2013, Erkal:2015b}.